apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 - `--project=<GCS PROJECT>`
   - Name of the Google Cloud Platform project.

-- `--stagingBucketName=<GCS BUCKET NAME>`
+- `--stagingBucketName=<GCS OR S3 BUCKET NAME>`
-  - Google Cloud Services bucket where the Beam files will be staged.
+  - Google Cloud Services bucket or AWS S3 bucket where the Beam files will be staged.

 - `--maxNumWorkers=5`
   - (optional) Maximum number of workers.